yashank-nimesh/society-activity-tracker/README.md

 VITE_API_URL=http://localhost:5000/api
 ```

+`MONGO_URI` should point to your own MongoDB Atlas cluster (or a local MongoDB instance if you're running one).
+Never commit a real `.env` file — only `.env.example` (a safe template with no real secrets) is tracked in this repo.

-## 9. Seed Instructions
+## 9. Demo Data

-`npm run seed` (inside `server/`) wipes and repopulates the four collections: 1 admin, 6 members, 8 events across all event types, a spread of attendance records (deliberately varied so the dashboard shows ACTIVE, LOW ACTIVITY and INACTIVE members), and 7 contributions.
-The script prints each event's check-in code to the terminal so you can test the check-in flow immediately.
+This project connects to a persistent MongoDB Atlas database that already contains demo data (an admin account, several members with varied attendance histories, events across every event type, and sample contributions), so the app is immediately usable without any extra setup step.
+There is no seed/reset script — the data is expected to persist across runs rather than being wiped and regenerated each time.

 ## 10. Demo Credentials

-These are demo credentials seeded for local development only — do not reuse them anywhere real.
+These are demo credentials for local development only — do not reuse them anywhere real.

 - **Admin:** `admin@example.com` / `Admin@123`
-- **Member (any of the 6 seeded members):** `aisha@example.com`, `rohan@example.com`, `priya@example.com`, `karan@example.com`, `sneha@example.com`, `dev@example.com` — all use password `Member@123`
+- **Member (any seeded member):** `aisha@example.com`, `rohan@example.com`, `priya@example.com`, `karan@example.com`, `sneha@example.com`, `dev@example.com` — all use password `Member@123`

 ## 11. API Endpoints